SpaceBOBY/homework-for-dotnet-developers/README.md

 Considerations for the design:
 * In future we will have many kit variants
 * Each kit variant may have a different base price
+* Consider that your library would be added to a project storing data somewhere

 You can skip authentication and authorization.
-API or UI or DB is not required.
+API or UI or DB implementation is not required for this task.

 ## Technical requirements
 * Use c# programming language